 Italian shareholders seek buyer for Telecom Italia stakes

-MILAN, Sept 3 (Reuters) - Core Italian shareholders in Telecom Italia, led by Mediobanca, are seeking a buyer for their stakes in the Telco holding that controls the debt-laden telecoms company by Sept.
-28, people familiar with the situation said on Tuesday.
+MILAN (Reuters) - Core Italian shareholders in Telecom Italia, led by Mediobanca, are seeking a buyer for their stakes in the Telco holding that controls the debt-laden telecoms company by September 28, people familiar with the situation said on Tuesday.

-One of the sources said Telefonica wanted to keep the status quo in Telecom Italia but would "react immedialy" if its control was threatened.
+One of the sources said Telefonica wanted to keep the status quo in Telecom Italia but would "react immediately" if its control was threatened.

 Telefonica and the Italian shareholders declined to comment.

 (Reporting by Danilo Masoni, Stefano Rebaudo and Arno Schuetze; Editing by Lisa Jucca)

 - North Korea says Kim's powerful uncle dismissed for 'criminal acts'

 - Thai PM calls snap election, protesters press on |

 - Protesters fell Lenin statue, tell Ukraine's president 'you're next'